-The RFC OEM organisation
+The RFC OEM MB organisation

-The Corridor organisation is based on a cooperation agreement between the IMs and (where applicable) ABs along the Corridor.
+The MB's organisation is based on a cooperation agreement between the IMs and (where applicable) ABs along RFC OEM.

-For the execution of the common tasks the partners / the Management Board have decided to build up the following structure:
+For the execution of the common tasks the partners / the MB have decided to build up the following structure:

-The Management Board acts in the form of cooperation, apart from the Memorandum of Understanding which set up officially this body, the rules of cooperation are laid down in the document called Internal Rules of Procedure.
+The MB acts in the form of cooperation, apart from the Memorandum of Understanding which set up officially this body, the rules of cooperation are laid down in the document called Internal Rules of Procedure.

-The tasks of the Management Board are coordinated by a Secretariat, carried out by the Hungarian member MÁV.
+The tasks of the MB are coordinated by a Secretariat, carried out by the Hungarian member MÁV.